-Suffolk County residents will soon have one more reason to look to Stony Brook Medicine for the highest level of care for both ischemic stroke (when a clot blocks the flow of blood to the brain) and hemorrhagic stroke (bleeding within the brain tissue).
+Suffolk County residents now have one more reason to look to Stony Brook Medicine for the highest level of care for both ischemic stroke (when a clot blocks the flow of blood to the brain) and hemorrhagic stroke (bleeding within the brain tissue).

-In April 2019, Stony Brook Medicine will launch Long Island’s first mobile stroke unit program designed to provide specialized, life-saving care to people within the critical moments of stroke before they even get to the hospital.
-This revolutionary pre-hospital process will markedly accelerate the time to making an accurate stroke diagnosis, allow for time-sensitie stroke therapies to be administered earlier, and allow for the transport of stroke patients directly to the most appropriate hospital for the level of care they require, the first time.
+In April 2019, Stony Brook Medicine launched Long Island’s first mobile stroke unit program designed to provide specialized, life-saving care to people within the critical moments of stroke before they even get to the hospital.
+This revolutionary pre-hospital process will markedly accelerate the time to making an accurate stroke diagnosis, allow for time-sensitive stroke therapies to be administered earlier, and allow for the transport of stroke patients directly to the most appropriate hospital for the level of care they require, the first time.
 The result will be more lives saved, and better outcomes through earlier interventions.
 While new to Long Island, mobile stroke units have successfully reduced stroke disability and have improved survival rates in other major metropolitan areas across the country.

 “Time is brain”

 Perhaps you’ve heard the expression, “Time is brain.”
 It’s a reminder that when you have a stroke and the brain cannot get the blood and oxygen it needs, brain cells die.
 To put this in perspective, it’s estimated that when a blood vessel supplying the brain is blocked, nearly two million brain cells are lost for each minute that passes, making stroke one of the most time-sensitive diagnoses in medicine.
 The faster blood flow can be restored to the brain, the more likely that a person will have a full recovery.

 A mobile ER with telehealth capability

 Each mobile stroke unit is a mobile stroke emergency room (ER) with telehealth capability to Stony Brook University Hospital.
-This will allow Stony Brook Medicine physicians at the hospital to determine if a person has a blocked vessel or bleeding in the brain.
+This allows Stony Brook Medicine physicians at the hospital to determine if a person has a blocked vessel or bleeding in the brain.
 Once that is determined, the stroke first responders onboard the mobile stroke unit can begin administering time-sensitive, advanced stroke treatments while the person is en route to the nearest hospital that can provide them with the appropriate level of care.